crf3480/DSI-group11/README.md

 - Aayan Sayed
 - Roshan Nunna

+Project Description:
+This was a 3 Phase project which implemented a relational database similar to postgres in Java.

+Phase 1: This phase was spent building out the basic functionality of the storage manager and the database engine.
+The storage manager was designed to read in basic SQL and store the data to disk using the buffer.
+Phase 2: This phase we built out the DML parser and added more advanced functionality to our system like SELECT, UPDATE, and DELETE.
+Phase 3: This phase we optimized our database system to use B+ trees for indexing to speed up operations.

+Build Instructions:
 To compile: take the src folder, paste it into your desired directory, and in the ROOT of your directory (i.e. OUTSIDE OF THE SRC FOLDER), do the following cmd:
 ```javac **/**/*.java```